 Things to do in Nainital

-Another great place to go shopping in Nainital would be the Mall Road.
+Another great place to go shopping in Nainital would be Mall Road.
 The best thing about Mall Road is the candles they sell here.
-Hand made by the locals, these come in various forms, shapes, and sizes and are a great item to buy and add to your home decor.
+Hand-made by the locals, these come in various forms, shapes, and sizes and are a great item to buy and add to your home decor.

 Also Read: Kedarnath – The Holy Adobe of Mahadev

 Take a Ride on the Ropeway

 Yes, there is a ropeway in Nainital that takes you to the small peaks around the town.
 Once at the top, you get a stunning view of the entire city with the lake in between.

 If you have time and wouldn’t mind sitting in a car hanging by a cable several hundred feet in the air, then this is a must-do activity while visiting Nainital.
 Come to think of it, even if you were scared, you should still do it and call it the “adventurous” thing you did during your vacation here.

 The fun part is that it is not even that costly as compared to some other ropeways of our country.
 It will only cost you Rs.
 150 for adults and Rs.
 100 for children for a return trip.
 From the city to the snow viewpoint, it takes you to a height of 2,250 meters.